okalangkenneth/RealEstateApp/README.md

 ## **Database Design and Implementation:**

 - **Database Schema:** The database for this system was designed to support multiple entities including Owners, Properties, Tenants, Rental Contracts, Maintenance Requests, and Payments.
 Each of these entities is represented as a table in the database.
 An Entity Relationship (ER) diagram was used to visually represent the structure of the database.
+For example, each property in the **`Properties`** table is associated with an owner in the **`Owners`** table.

 ![Untitled](Real%20Estate%20Property%20Management%20System%20460c370ec9da405598dc35eb8147251e/Untitled.png)